 In 2017-18, the COA continued to monitor progress made in addressing stipulations for any institutions with outstanding issues from previous year's visits.
 Although any institution with stipulations must address all stipulations within one year, the COA may choose to allow the institution more time if the COA is satisfied that significant progress is being made to address the stipulations.
 Because site visits did not take place in 2016-17, the institutions listed below were allowed additional time by the COA to continue to address specific stipulations.
-It should be noted that all three of the institutions had the majority of their stipulations removed in 2016-17- one year after their site visit and two of the three had full accreditation in 2017-18.
+It should be noticed that all three of the institutions had the majority of its stipulations removed in 2016-17- one year after their site visit and two of the three had full accreditation in 2017-18.

-Revisits Current Status for Program Sponsor 2015-2016 Decision 2016-2017 Revisit Decision 2017-2018 Revisit Decision Institutions with Stipulations Remaining Accreditation with COA removed the California Accreditation Stipulations final stipulation and School for the with COA removed 3 of Accreditation granted Deaf Stipulations 5 stipulations accreditation (6/2017) (06/2018) Accreditation with Final Stipulation Holy Names Accreditation Stipulations will be reviewed To be reviewed at Holy Names with Major COA removed 7 of at the November the COA meeting on University Stipulations 8 stipulations 7, 2018 COA November 7, 2018 (6/2017) meeting Accreditation with COA removed the Tehama Accreditation Stipulations final stipulation and Department of with COA removed 5 of Accreditation granted Education Stipulations 6 stipulations accreditation (6/2017) (06/2018)
+2017-18 Accreditation Follow-Up for Institutions that Hosted Site Visits in Prior Years Program 2015-2016 2016-2017 2017-2018 Sponsor Decision Revisit Decision Revisit Decision Current Status for Institutions with Stipulations Remaining California School for the Deaf Accreditation with Stipulations Accreditation with Stipulations COA removed 3 of 5 stipulations (6/2017) Accreditation COA removed the final stipulation and granted accreditation (06/2018) Holy Names University Accreditation with Major Stipulations Accreditation with Stipulations COA removed 7 of 8 stipulations (6/2017) Final Stipulation will be reviewed at the November 7, 2018 COA meeting To be reviewed at the COA meeting on November 7, 2018 Tehama Department of Education Accreditation with Stipulations Accreditation with Stipulations COA removed 5 of 6 stipulations (6/2017) Accreditation COA removed the final stipulation and granted accreditation (06/2018)